Error establishing a database connection

 Zen Cart configure.php includes/

-View the following article for instructions on how to locate your database credentials:
+See this article for instructions on how to locate your database credentials.

 Never use localhost for your hostname.
 You must only use the hostname set up in your DreamHost panel.

 The hostname is the URL you use to access your database.
-View the following article for instructions on how to locate this URL in your panel.
+See this article to learn more about how to locate this URL in your panel.

-First, test the hostname by trying to access it with a web browser.
-If nothing loads, then you likely have an incorrect hostname and you'll need to replace it with a functioning one.
-Luckily, hostnames on the same server are interchangeable, so if you have another hostname that does work on the same server, you can just use the one that works.
-If you have no other hostnames for that server, you will need to create one and wait for it to propagate.
-View the phpMyAdmin article for further details.
+To test the hostname, try accessing it via a web browser.
+If nothing loads, you likely have an incorrect hostname.
+Hostnames on the same server are interchangeable; if another hostname works, you can use that one.
+If you don't have an alternative, create a new hostname and wait for it to propagate.
+For more information, view the phpMyAdmin article article.

-If the hostname loads, you will be prompted for a username and password.
-If the username and password from the config file are rejected, you may need to update them with the correct information.
-View the following article for details on how to obtain the correct credentials in your panel.
+If the hostname loads but prompts for a username and password, check that the username and password in your config file are correct.
+See this article for details on how to obtain the correct credentials in your panel.

 It's possible your MySQL server is not responding due to networking issues.
 If you see an error when attempting to connect to phpMyAdmin, contact support for further assistance.